 This post contains affiliate links.

-How to use graph paper to help with handwriting:
+Writing on graph paper to help with handwriting:

 Use graph paper that is appropriately sized to your child’s handwriting size needs.
-There are various sizes available:

-Using the appropriately sized grids, use a highlighter to create pyramid style boxes for practicing word copying.
+1. Using the appropriately sized grids, use a highlighter to create pyramid style boxes for practicing word copying.
 For each word, create a pyramid of highlighted boxes that stack the letters so the child practices the word with increasing motor plan effort.

 For example, when practicing the word “play”, the child would practice “p”, then “pl”, then “pla”, and finally “play”.